An inspiring feature documentary with a powerful youth "take action" message!

-WE NEED YOUR HELP TO FINISH OUR MOVIE
+WE NEED YOUR HELP TO FINISH OUR TOOLKIT

-microplastic madness - Brooklyn kids take on plastic pollution Is an inspiring and optimistic take on the local and global plastic marine pollution crisis as told through a refreshing urban youth point of view.
+Microplastic Madness Is an inspiring and optimistic take on the local and global plastic pollution, public health crisis as told through a refreshing urban youth point of view.

 Fifth graders from PS 15 in Red Hook, Brooklyn - a community on the frontline of Climate Change that was severely impacted by Superstorm Sandy- spent 2 years investigating the local and global impacts of plastic marine pollution. then took action for plastic free waters!

 These students took the deep dive into the root causes of plastic pollution.
 As young citizen scientists and community advocates, they collected local data, and led community outreach.
 They use their own local data to inform policy. testifying and rallying at City Hall.
 Then they turned their focus back to school, taking action in their cafeteria to eliminate all single-use plastic.

 With stop-motion animation, heartfelt kid commentary, and interviews of experts and renowned scientists who are engaged in the most cutting edge research on the harmful effects of microplastics, this alarming, yet charming narrative, conveys an urgent message in user-friendly terms.

 Created to inspire kids, teachers and policy makers alike, this is the spark needed to grow a youth-led plastic-free future movement in schools across NYC and the world!

 Movie chapters will be shared as a series on YouTube and Vimeo, bringing this inspiring story to classrooms with free companion curriculum that aligns with the movie chapters.

 The Microplastic Madness Toolkit - free classroom curriculum for a Plastic Free Future will provide urgently needed marine plastic pollution curriculum for diverse learners in grades 4 and up.
 Interdisciplinary, place-based lesson plans and activities are grouped into 5 units with each unit aligning with one of the movie's 5 chapters.
 The toolkit is designed to allow teachers to use these free resources as stand alone lessons, a complete unit, or as an extended program with all 5 units.

 WHY CAFETERIA CULTURE?

 CAFETERIA CULTURE's YouTube channel, Cafcu Media has 22 MILLION views!

 CAFETERIA CULTURE led the movement to rid schools of styrofoam!